 Select an Azure region from the supported locations: West US 2, North Europe, or East Asia.

 Under Azure Media Services account, choose one of these options:

 To create a new Media Services account, select Create new resource group.
 Provide a name for your resource group.

 Azure will create your new account in your subscription, including a new Azure Storage account.
-Your new Media Services account has a default initial configuration with a streaming endpoint and 10 S3 reserved units.

 To use an existing Media Services account, select Use existing resource.
 From the accounts list, select your account.